ZMiguel2/ODUSSEAS_PEEC/README.md

-new version of ODUSSEAS) which uses as reference dataset 47 stars with interferometry-based Teff by Khata et al. (2021) and Rabus et al. (2019) and [Fe/H] derived with the method by Neves et al. (2012) using the updated parallaxes from Gaia DR3.
+new version of ODUSSEAS) which uses as reference dataset 47 stars with interferometry-based Teff by Khata et al. (2021) and Rabus et al. (2019) and [Fe/H] derived with the method by Neves et al. (2012) using the updated parallaxes from Gaia DR3, or `kstar` with reference values of Teff and [Fe/H] from 75 K stars taken from the SWEET-Cat databade by Santos et al.(2013).

 We can set the regression type using the setting `regression`.
 This can be: `ridge` (recommended), `ridgecv`, `linear`, `multitasklasso`, `multitaskelasticnet`